graciellehigino/ms_range_interactions/manuscript.md

 account for ecological interactions in habitat suitability models without making the models more complex, but by making sure (not assuming) that the input data - the species occurrence - actually accounts for ecological interactions.
-Another application of this method is mapping areas where data are deficient and helping to indicate priority sampling locations for interaction data, which can, in turn, reduce uncertainty in network prediction.
-For example, if a certain pixel confirms the presence of a species both with IUCN and GBIF data, but lacks connection between species, this pixel has a high potential to hide an unobserved interaction and should therefore be a priority sample location.
+Another application of this method is mapping areas where data are deficient, thus helping to identify priority sampling locations for interaction data, which can, in turn, reduce uncertainty in network prediction.
+For example, if a certain pixel confirms the presence of a species both with IUCN and GBIF data, but lacks connection between species, this pixel has a high potential to hide an unobserved interaction and should therefore be a priority sampling location.
 It is
 important to notice, however, that the quality and usefulness of this method are highly correlated with the amount and quality of data available about species' occurrences **and** interactions.
 With this paper, we hope to add to the collective effort to decode the encrypted message that is the occurrence of a species in space and time.
-A promising avenue that adds to our method is the prediction of networks and interactions in large scales [@Strydom2021RoaPre; @Windsor2022UsiEco], for they can add valuable information about ecological interactions where they are missing.
+A promising avenue that adds to our method is the prediction of networks and interactions at large scales [@Strydom2021RoaPre; @Windsor2022UsiEco], for they can add valuable information about ecological interactions where they are missing.
 Additionally, in order to achieve a robust modelling framework towards actual species distribution models we should invest in efforts to